MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/training-microsoft-teams-landing-page.md

 ---

 <h2>Don't miss this key training</h2>
 This is where we can curate items we want to highlight... or not.
-New training, training to address key scenarios, etc. We should keep it really lightweight - maybe just one row.
+New training, training to address key scenarios, etc. We should keep it really lightweight - one row.
 Or omit it altogether.
 The "real" meat is on the individual training pages.
 Don't want to distract people from the top 3 tiles, and we don't want to undermine the 3 subpages.
+The content below is just placeholder - to show POC.
 <ul class="panelContent cardsW">
     <li>
         <div class="cardSize">